 Previously, the private key was unknown, which meant that only Apple's Airport Express or official 3rd party solutions could wirelessly stream music from iTunes or equivalent.
 Many existing solutions such as Rogue Amoeba's Airfoil have long been able to stream music to AirPort Express or other AirPlay devices, but not the other way around.
 A Hacker News commenter illumin8 spells it out:

-Previously you could do this:
+Previously you could do this: iTunes -- stream to --> Apple Airport Express

-iTunes -- stream to --> Apple Airport Express 3rd party software -- stream to --> Apple Airport Express iTunes -- stream to --> 3rd party software/hardware
+3rd party software -- stream to --> Apple Airport Express

+Now you can do this: iTunes -- stream to --> 3rd party software/hardware